Valley Stream, New York: History

 In 1869, the South Side Railroad began stopping in Valley Stream and a branch of the railroad was constructed to connect the main line with the Rockaways.
-The new branch is now called the Far Rockaway Branch of the Long Island Railroad.
+The new branch is now called the Far Rockaway Branch of the Long Island Rail Road.

 The new railroad, combined with the emergence of Merrick Road as a major artery, stimulated growth in Valley Stream, and it became a substantial community.
 Around the start of the 20th century, Hendrickson Park was a prime vacationing destination for people from Brooklyn and Queens.
 The Valley Stream Hotel opened at the beginning of the 20th century, overlooking the golf course.
 Many tourists who came to visit wound up moving to Valley Stream.
-The Village of Valley Stream was incorporated on February 14 1925 as a result of its growth.
+The Village of Valley Stream was incorporated on February 14, 1925, as a result of its growth.

 In 1922, developer William R. Gibson came to Valley Stream after building more than 2,500 houses in Queens.
 He bought 500 acre of land on Roosevelt Avenue and built homes on Avondale, Berkeley, Cambridge, Derby, and Elmwood streets.
 Many descendants of immigrants moved into the area.
 Five years later, he expanded his development to Cochran Place and Dartmouth Street.
-Realizing that his development was perfectly designed for white-collar commuters, he petitioned the Long Island Railroad for a stop.
+Realizing that his development was perfectly designed for white-collar commuters, he petitioned the Long Island Rail Road for a stop.
 The LIRR agreed to stop in the area if Gibson built the station himself.
 On May 29, 1929, the Gibson station was opened.
 Gibson station, as it became known, retains the name of its founder.

+On Pearl Harbor Day in 1970, a thirteen-year-old Dennis Falcone was struck by a Ford Falcon on Mill Road on his way home from school when the driver, to whom the car did not belong, lost control, mounting the sidewalk.
+According to Falcone, he did not notice the vehicle coming because he was distracted while adjusting his ski cap.
+The impact, which broke the fibula and tibia in both legs, threw Falcone approximately thirty feet through the air and into a frozen creek.
+The incident was witnessed by an off-duty police officer, who fished the unconscious boy from the creek.
+This incident put him in the hospital for seventeen days; he was discharged on Christmas Eve and spent the next six months in a wheelchair before the casts were removed and he began receiving physical therapy to return his mobility.
+The lawsuit was not taken to court until 1973, where a sixteen-year-old Falcone was awarded $20,000 in damages, which he later used as a down payment on his first house.

 In 1984, President Ronald Reagan addressed Temple Hillel in Valley Stream at the invitation of Rabbi Morris Friedman, father of Ambassador David Friedman, which was the first time since President George Washington a sitting American President addressed a Jewish congregation at their house of worship.